 Locally-sourced… 0km… seasonal… homemade… all buzzwords for restaurant marketing departments and crusading chefs.
-The use of local, seasonal products is of course a great thing, but in the Sporades it was ever thus.
-For the islanders, the concept of proclaiming the local provenance of their ingredients is bizarre.
+The use of local, seasonal products is, of course, a great thing, but in the Sporades, it was ever thus.
+For the Islanders, the concept of proclaiming the local provenance of their ingredients is bizarre.
 Why wouldn’t they use the riches their land and sea offer up?
 It’s the most natural thing in the world, a millennial way of life.

 The Sporades is a fertile, green archipelago, a bijoux agricultural paradise where a great many locals still grow their own fruit and vegetables, tend their own olive groves and produce their own olive oil.
-There is a deep connection to the territory, a sincere love of flavour and a humble respect for Mother Nature.
+There is a deep connection to the territory, a sincere love of flavour and humble respect for Mother Nature.

 The hilly interiors of the islands are ideal for rearing goats, sheep and pigs, all of which feature in various guises on most menus, grilled or in stifados.
 Sheep and goats are also prized for their milk, which is transformed into a variety of cheeses, each one playing an integral role in the daily gastronomic life.
-Salads are topped with chunks of feta, halloumi is grilled or fried, and cheese pies, or tiropita (deep-fried filo pastry parcels,) are consumed throughout the day by residents and visitors alike.
+Salads are topped with chunks of feta, halloumi is grilled or fried, and cheese pies or tiropita (deep-fried filo pastry parcels,) are consumed throughout the day by residents and visitors alike.
 Each island has its very own version of the cheese pie and we recommend, in the interests of research, you try them all.
 For the more health conscious, there’s always hortopita, a pie stuffed with greens and herbs.

 Speaking of herbs, oregano, thyme, rosemary, mint and dill grow wild and prodigiously throughout the islands.
 Apart from being essential ingredients in most recipes, they also flavour the delicious honey produced on the archipelago.
 Cakes, desserts and yoghurt often receive the honey-drip treatment, a ritual that may well become natural to you by the end of your holiday.